not-an-aardvark/lucky-commit/README.md

 ## Performance

 * `lucky-commit`'s main performance bottleneck is SHA1 throughput.
-On a single core of a 2015 MacBook Pro, OpenSSL's SHA1 implementation has a throughput of about 370 MB/s.
+On a single core of a 2015 MacBook Pro, `rust-crypto`'s SHA1 implementation has a throughput of about 430 MB/s.
 * Long hash prefixes require more hash computations.
 The default hash prefix of `0000000` has length 7, so an average of 16<sup>7</sup> (or 2<sup>28</sup>) hashes are needed.
 * Large git commit objects increase the amount of data that needs to be hashed on each iteration.
     * A git commit object with a short commit message is typically about 300 bytes.